GSD

 }

-Here, you imported the signIn method from NextAuth and passed it to the button’s onClick event handler.
+Here, you imported the signIn method from NextAuth and called it in the button’s onClick event handler, passing the GitHub provider ID and the URL to be redirected to after signing in its options object.

 With that, you get a cool branded sign-in page instead of the generic one.
 Beyond creating custom sign-in pages, you can also create pages for signing out, displaying errors, verifying users, and new user authentications.